If you can’t “people” for longer than a couple of hours at a time…

 Take a walk or a short drive.

 I’ve noticed a couple of my family members doing this over the years.
-Maybe they, too, are just looking for any excuse to get away from the loudness and chatter of a big family during the holidays or maybe they’re trying to burn off some mashed potatoes and gravy (duh, to make room for more).
+Maybe they, too, are just looking for any excuse to get away from the loudness and chatter of a big family during the holidays or maybe they’re trying to burn off some of those vacation snacks (duh, to make room for more).
 Whatever the reason, it works.

 If you can’t get too far by car, you can still find your way out from the peopleness—just by getting outdoors.
 Take in some fresh air, renew your mind, and try not to kill nobody.